2001 SEA Games

-The 2001 Southeast Asian Games (Sukan Asia Tenggara 2001), officially known as the 21st Southeast Asian Games, was a Southeast Asian multi-sport event held in Kuala Lumpur, Malaysia.
+The 2001 Southeast Asian Games (Sukan Asia Tenggara 2001), officially known as the 21st Southeast Asian Games, were a Southeast Asian multi-sport event held in Kuala Lumpur, Malaysia.
 This was the fifth time that Malaysia plays as SEA Games hosts, the country previously held the event in 1965, 1971, 1977, and 1989, all of which were staged in Kuala Lumpur.

 Held from 8 to 17 September 2001 (although several events had commenced from 1 September 2001), these were the first SEA Games to have taken place in the new millennium.
 Around 4,165 athletes have participated at the Kuala Lumpur Games, which featured 391 events in 32 sports.
 It was opened by Salahuddin, the King of Malaysia at the Bukit Jalil National Stadium.

 The final medal tally was led by host Malaysia, followed by Thailand and Indonesia.
 Several Games and National Records were broken during the games.
 The games were deemed generally successful with the rising standard of competition amongst the Southeast Asian nations.